-Class Claim/Equity Interest Treatment of Claim/Equity Interest Projected Amount of Claims provided that no distribution shall be made on account of such Claims, and any Reinstatement will be solely to determine the right or entitlement of other holders of Claims to recoveries.
-9 Intercompany Interests Intercompany Interests may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled, and no distribution shall be made on account of such Interests.
-N/A 10 Interests in Cobalt Existing Interests in Cobalt shall be deemed canceled and extinguished, and shall be of no further force and effect, whether surrendered for cancelation or otherwise, and there shall be no distribution to holders of Interests in Cobalt on account of such Interests. \$0
+SUMMARY OF EXPECTED RECOVERIES Class Claim/Equity Interest Treatment of Claim/Equity Interest Projected Amount of Claims Projected Recovery Under the Plan Unsecured Claims Unsecured Claim shall receive its Pro Rata share of the Cobalt General Unsecured Claim Recovery up to payment in full of such holder's Allowed Cobalt General Unsecured Claim. (excluding Second Lien Notes Deficiency Claims, which Claims are included in the Second Lien Notes Secured Claims' recovery for purposes of this table) 7 Section 510(b) Claims Each Section 510(b) Claim shall be cancelled without any distribution and such holders of Section 510(b) Claims will receive no recovery. \$0 0% 8 Intercompany Claims Allowed Intercompany Claims shall be pari passu with General Unsecured Claims against the applicable Debtor and will share in distributions from such Debtor.
+In lieu of Cash payment to the Debtors holding such Intercompany Claims, the distributions on account of such Intercompany Claims may be made to the creditors of the Debtor holding such Intercompany Claims.
+N/A 0% / 100% 9 Intercompany Interests Intercompany Interests may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled, and no distribution shall be made on account of such Interests.
+N/A 0% / 100% 10 Interests in Cobalt Existing Interests in Cobalt shall be deemed canceled and extinguished, and shall be of no further force and effect, whether surrendered for cancelation or otherwise, and there shall be no distribution to holders of Interests in Cobalt on account of such Interests. \$0 0%